ctfer-io/chall-manager/webdocs/tutorials/a-complete-example/index.md

 ## Build the challenge

 Using your bests software engineering skills, you conceive the application in the language of your choice, with the framework you are used to.
-You quickly test it, everthing behaves as expected, so you build a Write-Up for acceptance by reviewers.
+You quickly test it, everthing behaves as expected, so you cook a Write-Up for acceptance by reviewers.

 This challenge is then packed into a Docker image: `account/challenge:latest` We will then want to deploy this Docker image for every [source](/docs/chall-manager/glossary#source) that wants it.